Kiev, separatists fret at gun law in Ukraine's rebel regions

 That was until Viktor Yanukovich, who ruled the region as governor from 1997 to 2002 and later became president, imposed order on the crime world, finding a delicate balance between business and political interests.

-Nikiforov said recent violence had upset the balance: "Organized crime has been thrown into disarray by the events and all that's left are common criminals and looters."
+Nikiforov said recent violence had upset the balance: "Organised crime has been thrown into disarray by the events and all that's left are common criminals and looters."

 The separatists accuse law enforcement officials of corruption and turning a blind eye to crime.
 One rebel commander who calls himself Vostok (East) has, like other leaders, disarmed the local police.